 This course discusses the content and structure, as well as the various functions of health records.
 This course also addresses topics such as storage and retrieval of information, indexes/registries, documentation requirements, accreditations and licensures, as well as utilizing the virtual lab for topics such as the master patient index and deficiency analysis.
-Prerequisite: HIMS 1000 (45/0/0/0)
+Prerequisite: HIMS 1000 AND HIMS 1010 AND HIMS 1110 (45/0/0/0)

-HIMS 2040 Health Care Information Systems 3 credits

-This introductory course provides an overview of health care computer information systems.
+3 credits HIMS 2040 Health Care Information Systems This introductory course provides an overview of health care computer information systems.
 Topics related to hardware, software and operating systems will be explored and discussed.
 In addition, students will examine high-level information related to data management, systems development, the application and integration of information technology and the management of computer systems in a health care setting.
 Prerequisite: HIMS 1010 (45/0/0/0)

-HIMS 2100 Quality Management

-and Process Improvement
+HIMS 2100 Quality Management and Process Improvement